Driftfich/University-Stuff/Programmierung/II/Praktikum/Beleg/README.md

 - Delete person which is part of a transaction
 - The person wont be visible in the transaction any more.
 Instead it will contain some blank fields.

+Media Items get automatically removed with the last libitem which would reference it.

 1. Go to the corresponding tab
 2. Select the row(s) you want to delete
 3. Click on the "Delete" button in the right upper corner of the Window, next to the add button